gidzk/weatherApp/README.md

 # weatherApp

 I am quite new to Android Development, but thought it might be fun and a bit of a challenge to try to create this work-test in Android environment.
 But since I have yet to learn a few of the android features, a more experienced developer might sneer at this.
 But hey, I tried my best!
+Some parts of the code is instancing unessecary objects for readability, hope that helps

 I hope the code is readable enough, I really had to hurry to finish this project.